-In cooperation with the Nova Scotia Technical College and other Colleges of the Maritime Provinces, St. Mary's conducts in September each year, a three weeks' Surveying Camp at Truro, N. .
+In co-operation with the Nova Scotia Technical College and other Colleges of the Maritime Provinces, St. Mary's conducts in September of each year a three weeks' Surveying Camp at Truro, N. S.

-Shopwork with machine tools is required by the Nova Scotia Technical College for junior students in electrical and mechanical college for junior students in electrical and mechanical expression.
-Instruction in this subject is given in a summer course three weeks in September immediately preceding the opening of regular college session.
-It is required that the students in those branches of engineering attend the shopwork course at the time period.
+Shopwork with machine tools is required by the Nova Scotia Technical College for junior students in electrical and mechanical engineering.
+Instruction in this subject is given in a summer course of three weeks in September immediately preceding the opening of the regular college session.
+It is required that the students in those two branches of engineering attend the shopwork course at the time specified.

-Industrial or engineering experience of a practical nature for a period of three to six months is required by the Nova Scotia Technical College before the granting of a degree.
-A portion of this period of activity in jobs associated with the branch of the period of the student is pursuing in college.
-Machine shop at the Technical College is not considered as equivalent to any of the period of practical experience required.
+Industrial or engineering experience of a practical nature for a total period of three to six months is required by the Nova Scotia Technical College before the granting of a degree.
+A portion of this experience must consist of activity in jobs associated with the branch of engineering which the student is pursuing in college.
+Machine shop practice at the Technical College is not considered as equivalent to any portion of the period of practical experience required.

-Science: The course in Science has been recently added to the colum.
-It is intended largely for Engineering Students who broaden their education and supplement their professional by further work in pure Science or literary subjects.
-Such may meet the requirements for the degree in one year after precion of their regular Engineering Course taken at St. Mary's.
+SCIENCE: The course in Science has been recently added to the Curriculum.
+It is intended largely for Engineering Students who wish to broaden their education and supplement their professional studies by further work in pure Science or literary subjects.
+Such students may meet the requirements for the degree in one year after the completion of their regular Engineering Course taken at St. Mary's.

-This course is also open to non-Engineering students whose in the direction of Science or Mathematics.
+This course is also open to non-Engineering students whose tastes lie in the direction of Science or Mathematics.

-Connerce: The Course in Commerce is intended for students the advantages of higher education but who look forward the advantages of higher education but who look forward and many of them correspond identically with the ordinary courses.
+COMMERCE: The Course in Commerce is intended for students who desire the advantages of higher education but who look forward to commerce as a professional career.
+The courses are of college standard and many of them correspond identically with the ordinary College courses.